rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 ![]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture9.png %})

 This creates a dummy chart image on the template.
-Use this image to size the chart as you need an output.
+Use this image to size the chart as you need it in the output.

 #### Explanation of line chart XML

-A line-by-line explantion of the code follows:
+A line-by-line explanation of the code follows:

     <Graph graphType="LINE_VERT_ABS">

-This section tindicates the graph type and category as `LINE_VERT_ABS`, which is a line chart.
+This section indicates the graph type and category as `LINE_VERT_ABS`, which is a line chart.

-The rest of the tags are the same as of BAR type chart.
+The rest of the tags are the same as for a BAR type chart.

 ![Output]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture10.png %})

 ![Output Mapping with Definition]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture11.png %})

-### Oracle E-Business Suite uses
+### Chart uses

 In Oracle, charts are useful for analytics-related reports.
 Any XML publisher report can take advantage of this functionality.